 If you are an employee and you wish to report fellow employees, Councillors or contractors/agency staff, please view the whistle blowing policy and refer to the list of national whistle blowing prescribed bodies.

 Visit our open data pages for the data about our counter fraud work which is published annually.

 Data matching and National Fraud Initiative (NFI)

-The counter fraud unit carries out data matching exercises to help prevent and detect fraud and ensure the council is providing efficient and cost effective services to the public.
+The counter fraud and enforcement unit carries out data matching exercises to help prevent and detect fraud and ensure the council is providing efficient and cost effective services to the public.